FAQ and Checklist for New Math Majors

 Begin using your student email as soon as possible, because official information about upcoming registration, billing, events, and other items of interest to students will be sent out on the student distribution lists.

 In your first semester here, most of you will sign up for MAT 330, the entrance assessment.
 However, if you don’t have all three of your calculus prerequisites done, you should wait until you have completed them to sign up for this.
 The entrance assessment is not a course, although you sign up for it in the course registration system, so it won’t add to your overall course load.
 It is a test which you take and submit once.
-This is the only math course in the schedule you will sign up for as a credit/no credit option.
+This one, and the exit assessment, are the only courses in the schedule you will sign up for as a credit/no credit option.
 Everything else you must take for a letter grade.

 For your first semester as an online student, it is probably advisable to take a smaller course load if you can, to allow yourself to adjust to the demands of studying online.
 In any given semester, we do not recommend taking more than two core math courses at the same time.
 Do not sign up for courses for which you have not taken all the prerequisites.
 Expect registration for Summer and Fall to open in April; for Spring, in November.
 Important: be sure to sign up for at least one class in the semester for which you were accepted, OR fill out a deferral form at the Admissions website, or you may be deactivated and have to reapply.

-Students who were registered for classes in the preceding semester may start registering a week earlier.
+Students who were registered for classes in the preceding semester may start registering a week earlier than brand new students.
 Don’t wait too long—the online courses are popular and will fill up quickly.

 Some courses in the schedule will have special restrictions on them, such as instructor approval required, or restricted to majors of that particular program.
 Sometimes you’ll have to email for an approval, or sometimes the restriction will be dropped later in registration.
 If you get confused about registration quirks, ask the math program coordinator.
 If it’s a technical issue, contact tech support.